-General short-term priorities developed through these planning processes, which have an impact on revenue and budget planning are:
+General short-term priorities developed through these planning processes for Fiscal Year 2009, which have an impact on revenue and budget planning are:

-- a) Continue planning to fund and construct a new County Judicial facility. - b) Continue County and Regional planning of water projects, including the Buckman Direct Diversion Project. - c) Construct road improvements and expand road maintenance for the public to ensure a safe, economical and environmentally friendly road system. - d) Enact a County Affordable Housing Ordinance and establish an affordable housing program and function in the County. - e) Strengthen and expand County Fire Department services to meet growing population needs.
+- a) Continue the construction of the new County Judicial Facility and further fund it through a \$30 million GRT revenue bond sale (not in this budget) during the Fiscal Year. - b) Continue County and Regional planning of water projects, including the Buckman Direct Diversion Project.
+Further Fund the Buckman project through a \$32.5 million General Obligation Bond Sale (not in this budget) in November 2008. - c) Strengthen project management in the County to handle the increasing number of stateappropriated projects for roads and facilities. - d) Establish an affordable housing program and function in the County. - e) Strengthen and expand County Fire Department services to meet growing population needs.